 Back to Top

-• The most important thing that absolutely must happen is that we need to end the culture war. -In Texas, the candidate who runs on fear of people and cultures will always beat the candidate who is running on change and making things/life better for people.
+• The most important thing that absolutely must happen is that we need to put an end to the culture war.
+In Texas, the candidate who runs on fear of people and cultures will always beat the candidate who is running on change and making things/life better for people.
 If we want change, the culture war must end.
-That will take a strong and compassionate candidate who can show voters a different perspective and help them overcome their irrational fears.
+And that means actually fighting it.
+Not just pretending that it doesn't exist because you think that there are enough people ready for change.
+There aren't.
+And fighting the culture war back will take a strong and compassionate candidate who can show voters a different perspective and help them overcome their irrational fears and anger.

-• We also have to turn out at least 800,000 new voters. -This will take a genuinely authentic and empathetic candidate who can connect with people on things other than issues.
+• We also have to turn out at least 250,000 new voters.
+This will take a genuinely authentic and empathetic candidate who can connect with people on things other than issues.

 So, how can my campaign turn out new voters?
-First, we must identify which kind of nonvoters we need to target and just exactly how to get them to turnout.
+First, we must identify which kind of nonvoters we need to target so we know exactly how to get them to turnout.

 1. Some just don't care about politics at all.